 To Ameliorate the Vasomotor Symptoms (Hot Flashes) Resulting from Androgen Deprivation Therapy in Men with Advanced Prostate Cancer

-Up to 80% of men on androgen deprivation therapy complain of hot flashes (vasomotor symptoms) (Frisk J, Maturitas 65:25-22, 2010).
+Hot flashes, also known as vasomotor symptoms, are one of the most common and debilitating side effects of prostate cancer hormonal therapies.
+Hormone therapies include ADT, like LUPRON® and ELIGARD® (leuprolide), FIRMAGON® (degarelix), ZOLADEX® (goserelin), as well as the newer agents approved to treat advanced prostate cancer such as ZYTIGA® (abiraterone) and XTANDI® (enzalutamide).
+Up to 80% of men on ADT complain of hot flashes with 30-40% having moderate to severe hot flashes.
 Hot flashes are defined as intense heat sensation, flushing and profuse sweating and chills as well as anxiety and palpitations.
-Although episodes of hot flashes occur repeatedly and last a few minutes, some may last up to 20 minutes and the sufferer may have to cease activities until hot flashes abates.
-Hot flashes associated with prostate cancer hormonal therapies tend to persist over time with consistent frequency and intensity throughout therapy.
-Up to 50% of men continue to report hot flashes after five years on prostate cancer hormonal therapy (Frisk J, Maturitas 65:25-22, 2010).
-Patients on prostate cancer hormonal therapy report significant effects on daily functioning and quality of life.
-Hot flashes are one of the main reasons for patients to be noncompliant with their prostate cancer hormonal therapy.
-As prostate cancer patients with advanced and metastatic disease are living longer as a result of more effective hormonal therapies, hot flashes have become an even bigger concern and impact on quality of life.
+Although episodes of hot flashes often occur repeatedly and generally last a few minutes, some may last up to 20 minutes.
+Hot flashes associated with prostate cancer hormonal therapies tend to persist over time with the same frequency and intensity throughout therapy.
+Up to 50% of men continue to report hot flashes after five years on prostate cancer hormonal therapy.
+Patients on ADT report significant effects on daily functioning and quality of life.
+Hot flashes are one of the main reasons that prostate cancer patients want to delay or stop being treated by ADT.
+As prostate cancer patients with advanced and metastatic disease are living longer because of more effective ADT, hot flashes have become an even bigger concern and impact on quality of life.

-Hormonal and non-hormonal therapies have been used off-label to treat hot flashes in men on prostate cancer hormonal therapies.
-In general, off label hormonal agents intended to treat women especially estrogens and progestins have been shown to be effective in the scientific literature.
-However, generalized estrogen treatment is challenged by lack of consistent dosing, and side effects including gynecomastia (breast enlargement), mastodynia (painful breasts) and thromboembolic events including stroke.
-Non-hormonal agents that have been used off-label include anti-seizure agents and antidepressants, but that have their own unwanted bothersome side effects.
-Moreover, non-hormonal agents tend to be less efficacious than hormonal therapies for the treatment of hot flashes2.
-There are no FDA-approved therapies for the indication to treat hot flashes caused by prostate cancer hormonal therapy in men with advanced prostate cancer.
+Hormonal and nonhormonal therapies have been used off-label to treat hot flashes in men on prostate cancer hormonal therapies.
+In general, use of off-label hormonal agents, especially estrogens, have been shown to be helpful for treating hot flashes1.
+However, off-label estrogen treatment is complicated by lack of consistent dosing, and known side effects such as gynecomastia (breast enlargement), gynecodynia (painful breasts), and increase in thromboembolic events like deep venous thrombosis, pulmonary embolus, and stroke.
+Progesterone hormone agents, like MEGACE® (megestrol), have also been used off-label but the side effects include weight gain, increase in thromboembolic events like deep venous thrombosis, pulmonary embolus, and stroke, and the potential to stimulate the growth of prostate cancer.
+Nonhormonal agents that also have been used off-label include antiseizure agents and antidepressants that have serious and unwanted side effects.
+Moreover, nonhormonal agents have demonstrated less effectiveness than hormonal therapies for the treatment of hot flashes2.
+There are no FDA-approved therapies for hot flashes caused by prostate cancer hormonal therapy in men with advanced prostate cancer.
+As estrogen deficiency is the reason for the hot flashes, we believe that zuclomiphene, a nonsteroidal estrogen receptor agonist, has the potential to replace estrogen and be an efficacious and well tolerated treatment for hot flashes caused by ADT in men with advanced prostate cancer.